terrellt/rdf-mongo/README.md

 # rdf-mongo :: MongoDB storage adapter for RDF.rb
 [![Build Status](https://travis-ci.org/ruby-rdf/rdf-mongo.png?branch=master)](http://travis-ci.org/ruby-rdf/rdf-mongo)

 This is an RDF.rb storage adapter for MongoDB.

-See <http://blog.datagraph.org/2010/04/rdf-repository-howto> for an overview.
+See <http://blog.datagraph.org/2010/04/rdf-repository-howto> for an overview of the general approach of creating RDF::Repository adaptors.

 ## Versioning and backwards compatibility